abasu9/Calendar_Audit_Tool/README.md

 - Preview events for the next seven days.
 - Store calendar data in Supabase or local PostgreSQL.
 - Review meeting audit metrics from the Audit Dashboard.
+- Deploy to Railway, Heroku, or any platform-as-a-service using the included `Procfile` and Gunicorn.

 ## Technology

 - Python 3.14
 - Django 6.1
 - Django REST Framework
+- Gunicorn (production WSGI server)
 - PostgreSQL through Psycopg 3
 - Supabase PostgreSQL or a local PostgreSQL server
 - Google Calendar API